eryncraig/Pokemon-Index/README.md

 To view the app visit this link: [Pink Pokedex](https://eryncraig.github.io/Pokemon-Index/) To use it, navigate to the name of the pokemon you wish to view more information about, and click on it.
 A modal will appear with the pokemon image and a few stats.

- **Dependencies and Languages**
+ ### Dependencies and Languages:

 Fetch and promise polyfills

 Bootstrap

 Javascript

 CSS

 HTML

 jQuery

-This app is using minified versions to speed the response.
+*This app is using minified versions to speed the response.
 It is not entirely necessary for this small of an app, but I still want to stick to best practices.

-**Issues**
+### Issues:
 Currently none, please report them here if they appear.

-**To use the code**
+### To use the code:
 It will always run best on Google Chrome, but it is supported elsewhere as well, so you should be able to use your browser of choice.
 Internet Explorer may cause problems.

 Be sure to have javascript allowed on your machine/browser.
 This app runs on javascript and will not run if js is not allowed or in use.